thomasvilches/LTCF-covid/README.md

 the interval of days between tests.
 And after how many days of introduction of infection the test starts.

 File paper_plots.jl has some pre-programed analysis. one needs to choose beta and the type of building.

+oct 27 - changes in probability of detection